1966 Los Angeles Dodgers

-The 1966 Dodgers were led by phenomenal performances from pitchers Sandy Koufax (27-9) and Phil Regan (14-1 with 21 saves).
-The hitters are remembered as weak, but that doesn't factor in that they played in a strong pitchers' park.
-Their team batting average, in spite of playing in a pitchers' park, was fifth in the league.
+The 1966 Los Angeles Dodgers were led by phenomenal performances from pitchers Sandy Koufax (27-9) and Phil Regan (14-1 with 21 saves).
+The hitters are remembered as weak, but that doesn't factor in that they played in a strong pitchers' park in the middle of the second deadball era.
+Their team batting average, in spite of playing in a pitchers' park, was fifth in the National League.

-Ron Fairly was the unsung hero, leading the regulars in batting average, on-base percentage and slugging percentage, although he had only 351 at-bats.
-Tommy Davis hit .313 in 100 games, although without much power.
+Ron Fairly was the Dodgers' unsung hitting hero, leading the regulars in batting average, on-base percentage and slugging percentage, although he had only 351 at-bats.
+Tommy Davis hit .313 in 100 games, but without much power.
 Jim Lefebvre and Lou Johnson led the team with 24 and 17 home runs respectively.

 |Game||Score||Date||Location||Attendance||Time of Game|

 |1||Orioles – 5, Dodgers – 2||October 5||Dodger Stadium||55,941||2:56|

 |2||Orioles – 6, Dodgers – 0||October 6||Dodger Stadium||55,947||2:26|